 Do Blog Posts Lead to Purchases?

-While the growth of other content strategies, like video marketing, might have you thinking that consumers will only buy products after seeing them on other platforms, you might be surprised by how consumers responded to our survey question.
+The growth of other content strategies, like video marketing, might make you think consumers will only buy products after seeing them on other platforms.

-When we asked, "Have you ever purchased something from a company after reading a blog post from them?", a whopping 56% said, "Yes."
+However, when we surveyed 300 consumers via Lucid and asked, "Have you ever purchased something from a company after reading a blog post?" a whopping 56% said, "Yes."

 If your company has a blog that discusses your industry or how your offerings can help with the average reader's everyday pain points, your audiences can discover and gain trust in your brand's expertise.
 That trust and credibility could ultimately lead to purchases.

 Why?
-If a prospect trusts the advice or information given in your blog posts, they might trust that your offerings are better quality than your competitor's because your brand knows the industry, what customers want, and the pain points that your product or service solves.
+Suppose a prospect trusts the advice or information given in your blog posts.
+In that case, they might trust that your offerings are better quality than your competitor's because your brand knows the industry, what customers want, and the pain points your product or service solves.

-For instance, while videos and images might only give prospects a glimpse of how a product or service works in real life, blog posts can offer extensive information that a visual content editor might need to cut to avoid overwhelming a viewer on social media or other platforms.
+Videos and images, for example, might only give prospects a glimpse of how a product or service works.
+However, blog posts can offer extensive information that would otherwise be cut from videos and images to avoid overwhelming viewers on social media.

-And, while blog posts offer more chances to provide in-depth information than some content types, they also could increase your search ranking and allow more opportunities to link directly to a landing or purchasing page.
-Because of this, consumers could find your content via search, read your post, and click straight to a product purchasing page with low friction after your content has persuaded them to buy a product.
+Blog posts can also increase your search ranking and allow more opportunities to link directly to a landing or purchasing page.
+Consumers can find your content via search, then read your post, and easily click to a product purchasing page after your content persuades them to buy a product.

 Additionally, because most blog sites allow you to embed videos, podcasts, and imagery, your company blog can also be a great place to promote your other marketing assets while still informing prospects about your brand.

 In the following year, consider a content marketing mix that includes blogging.
 How do you persuade shoppers with your blog posts?
 Here are a few quick tips.